- Best Bug Out Bag List for 2018

 When you’re determining your loadout, two extra magazines are probably enough, but that is up to you to decide for yourself.
 Carrying more ammo will allow you to protect yourself for a longer period of time, but the weight of ammo adds up fast so keep it to the minimum you think will get you by.

 The survival bow is another interesting idea that has taken off with the increased availability of folding bows.
+Most of these bows would make a great addition to a bug out bag list.
 If you’re interested in survival bows, we have a full survival bow buyer guide here.

 One of the best fire making devices available to anyone is a simple Bic disposable lighter.
 They’re inexpensive, light and readily available almost everywhere.
 The best part is they give you the ability to start fires with little to no training.
 Any bug out bag checklist should have a few.
 Extra lighters would also make a good barter item.